azzahrandhr/azzahrandhr/README.md

 Before grad school, I work as data analyst where I:

 - Designed and analyzed **A/B tests and experiments** for product optimization
-- Built **causal inference models** for pricing optimization using uplift modeling
+- Built **predictive models** for revenue optimization, user engagement, and fraud detection
-- Developed **fraud detection models** that reduced verification costs by 49% while maintaining precision
-- Created automated data pipelines and dashboards serving cross-functional teams using Tableau and Looker
+- Created automated data pipelines and dashboards serving cross-functional teams using Tableau and Looker.

 ## Technical Skills